Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Evaluation

 \subsection{Overall Comparison across Use Cases}

 Figure~\ref{fig:all_use_cases_power_throughput} visualizes each use case dynamically.

-\minisection{GPU-Red.} Reducing power on leaders results in almost no throughput change and minimizing lead post adjustment in Figure~\ref{fig:lead_and_throughput_all_use_cases}.
+\minisection{GPU-Red.} Reducing power on leaders results in almost no throughput change and reduces lead post adjustment in Figure~\ref{fig:lead_and_throughput_all_use_cases}.
 Average power decreases by $4\%$, proportionally to average frequency as shown in Figure~\ref{fig:total_power_and_freq_all_use_cases}.

-\minisection{GPU-Realloc.} Reallocating power to stragglers results in a throughput improvement of $3\%$, and minimizing lead in Figure~\ref{fig:lead_and_throughput_all_use_cases}.
-This throughput increase is accomplished for free without raising average power as shown in Figure~\ref{fig:total_power_and_freq_all_use_cases}.
-Additionally, the average frequency decreases as a result of allocating more power to thermally inefficient GPUs with a higher frequency per watt cost.
+\minisection{GPU-Realloc.} Reallocating power to stragglers results in a throughput improvement of $3\%$, and reduces lead in Figure~\ref{fig:lead_and_throughput_all_use_cases}.
+This throughput increase is accomplished without raising average power as shown in Figure~\ref{fig:total_power_and_freq_all_use_cases}.
+Additionally, the average frequency decreases as a result of allocating more power to thermally inefficient GPUs.

 \minisection{CPU-Slosh.} Sloshing enables reallocating extra power to stragglers, which results in a throughput improvement of $4\%$, and minimizing lead in Figure~\ref{fig:lead_and_throughput_all_use_cases}.
 However, this is a result of allocating $3\%$ more power to the GPUs as shown in Figure~\ref{fig:total_power_and_freq_all_use_cases}.